Chief city of the County of Gotland

 Inside Visby’s fortifications walls, the configuration of the streets dates to the 13th century and seems to reproduce the layout of the earlier Viking settlement.
 The streets lead from the gates to the port.
 Around the port, three parallel streets are crossed by lanes.
-The streets, with their spontaneous layout and variable width, are paved with limestone, stones and granite slabs.
+The streets, with their spontaneous layout and variable width, are paved with limestone, stones, and granite slabs.

-The urban landscape, which is dominated by the cathedral, is made up of some 200 houses of 5-7 storeys, old limestone warehouses that were transformed in the 18th century, and the vestiges of about 15 churches.
-The principal construction materials are the reddish roof tiles and stone, sometimes decorated with brick.
+The urban landscape, which is dominated by the cathedral, is made up of some 200 houses of 5-7 stories, old limestone warehouses that were transformed in the 18th century, and the vestiges of about 15 churches.
+The principal construction materials are reddish roof tiles and stone, sometimes decorated with brick.

 - In the early Middle Ages, the island of Gotland established a trading post at Novgorod.
 By the 10th century, it dominated the maritime trade of Northern Europe.

-- Following a trade agreement with Lübeck in 1161, Visby became one of the first cities of the Hanseatic League and its principal centre on the Baltic Sea.
+- Following a trade agreement with Lübeck in 1161, Visby became one of the first cities of the Hanseatic League and its principal center on the Baltic Sea.
 It was the only town on the island that possessed the right to trade with German towns.
 Besides the Germans, Russians and Danes settled in Visby, and each constructed churches and guild halls, as well as warehouses, near the port.